-While the evolution of the above figures is affected by changes in the compensation structure and number of Board members, the relative stability in ongoing costs reflects that Board membership fees and expense allowances have remained unchanged since 2006.
+While the evolution of the above figures is affected by changes in the compensation structure and number of Board members, the development of costs reflects the relative stability of Board membership fees and expense allowances since 2006.

-The 2016 budget of CHF 10.5 million (approved at the AGM 2016) and the proposed 2017 budget of CHF 10.0 million are in line with the 5-year compensation history.
+The 2017 budget of CHF 10 million (approved at the AGM 2017) and the proposed 2018 budget of CHF 10 million are in line with the five-year compensation history.